0x4ka/Quartz/content/thoughts/READING_Should there be demand-based recurring fees on ENS d.md

 ---
-title: 'READING_Should there be demand-based recurring fees on ENS domains?'
+title: "READING_Should there be demand-based recurring fees on ENS domains?"
 date: 2023-05-23T12:48:55.000+09:00
 tags:
 ---